Corinne May Botz

 Corinne May Botz (born 1977) is an American visual artist and educator whose practice encompasses photography, writing, and filmmaking.
 Her work, which has focused on space, gender and the body, includes The Nutshell Studies of Unexplained Death (Monacelli Press, 2004), Haunted Houses (Random House/Monacelli Press, 2010), and the award-winning short documentaries Bedside Manner (2016) and Milk Factory (2021).
 Penelope Green wrote in a feature story for The New York Times, “[Botz’s] photographic work reads like a DSM of contemporary American life and the dark side of domesticity.”

 Early life and education

 Botz was born in Ridgewood, New Jersey.
 When Botz was a preteenager in Glen Rock, New Jersey, she and her two sisters appeared on a segment of Good Morning America as the "bad example" in a story about children's messy bedrooms.
 She graduated from Glen Rock High School in 1995.
 Botz earned her Bachelor of Fine Arts from Maryland Institute College of Art and her Master of Fine Arts (MFA) from Milton Avery Graduate School of the Arts, Bard College.
-For her MFA. thesis project at Bard in 2006, she photographed and chronicled the homes and possessions of agoraphobics.
+For her MFA thesis project, Parameters (2006) at Bard, she photographed and chronicled the homes and possessions of agoraphobics.